viresh-ratnakar/exolve/README.md

     E|A T
 ```

-The decorator can also be used to inscribe circles inside some squares or to
+The decorator '@' can also be used to inscribe circles inside some squares, and
-indicate that a square is to be diagramless.
-There is a unique decorator letter
+the decorator '\*' can be used to indicate that a square is to be diagramless.
-for each of the 15 non-empty combinations in:
+Here's the last example again, this time with circles arounf some cells, and
+some cells being diagramless:
 ```
-  {no bar, bar after, bar under, bar after and under} x {no circle, circle} x
-  {not diagramless, diagramless}
+  exolve-grid:
+    A  M|@B
+    X* .
+E*
+    E| A  T
 ```

-Here is the complete list of the 15 possible decorators:
+Here again is the complete list of decorators:
 ```
 | draw bar after
 _ draw bar under
 + draw bar after and under
 @ draw circle
 * diagramless
-$ bar after and circle
-= bar under and circle
-# bar after and under and circle
-! bar after and diagramless
-& bar under and diagramless
-% bar after and under and diagramless
-) bar after and circle and diagramless
-( bar under and circle and diagramless
-^ bar after and under and circle and diagramless
-~ draw circle and diagramless
 ```

 ## Some details about diagramless cells
 Note that "diagramlessness" only hides from the solver whether a square is
-a light or a blocked square--if the setter has used any bars, they do get
+a light or a blocked square—if the setter has used any bars, they do get
 displayed to the solver, even in diagramless cells.

 If a puzzle with diagramless squares has specified all solutions, then